-- 3) Applications with high process temperatures may increase the ambient temperature.
-To maintain the maximum ambient temperature for the transmitter, this orientation is recommended. - 4) Not recommended for inhomogeneous media.
+3) Applications with high process temperatures may increase the ambient temperature.
+To maintain the maximum ambient temperature for the transmitter, this orientation is recommended.

 If a sensor is installed horizontally with a curved measuring tube, match the position of the sensor to the fluid properties.